GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/caner.md

 ![P1](../pic/fill_energy.png)

-## Uncaning
+## Uncanning

-ME Caner also can drain stuffs from container in Empty mode.
+ME Canner also can drain stuffs from container in Empty mode.
 You need to switch the inputs and outputs in pattern.